paulfoley/Udacity_Nanodegree-Data_Analyst/Marriage_Age_Explore/README.md

 ### Exploratory Files

-* `marriage_age-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the exploration for the project.
+* `marriage_age-explore.rmd` - Main project file, an Rmd file that contains the exploration for the project.
 * `marriage_age-explore.html` - HTML output for easy viewability in the browser.

 _**Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/marriage_age-explore) for easy viewing.**_